MarkJB/MSP430POV_V2/README.md

 //#define DEBUG_SLOWDOWN
 ```
 DEBUG1 gives some extra info but should not interfere with normal operation.
 DEBUG2 gives a lot more info and will slow down the led display.
-You will
-probably need to uncomment DEBUG_SLOWDOWN to add pauses between the debug statements.
+You will probably need to uncomment DEBUG_SLOWDOWN to add pauses between the debug statements.
+Note: Debug adds about 2kb to the firmware size